“Shatter the Bonds of False Beliefs and Be Free” by Guy Finley

 If we refuse to see what life is trying to show us about ourselves, then we can’t learn.
 If we don’t learn the truth of ourselves, then true self-knowledge becomes impossible.
 Without higher self-knowledge, there is no way to rise above ourselves… to reach that innermost path that alone leads to the fulfillment of our highest possibilities.

 Key Lesson: The real, unseen cause of our fear is the false belief that life can throw something – anything – at us that’s greater than our ability to change it.
 But this is simply not true; within each of us lives – no matter what our culture, tradition, or religious background – a fearless immortal Self: a transcendent nature that no more fears unforeseen changes than does the sun shake in the presence of a passing shadow cast by its own light.

 [Excerpted from The Secret of Your Immortal Self, by Guy Finley, Llewellyn Worldwide]

 Author: Guy Finley is the best-selling author of The Secret of Letting Go, The Essential Laws of Fearless Living, and more than 40 books and audio albums on self-realization, including his brand new book The Secret of Your Immortal Self.
 Guy is the founder and director of Life of Learning Foundation, a nonprofit center for self-study located in southern Oregon where he gives talks four times each week.
 Guy is a faculty member at the Omega Institute in Rhinebeck, New York and is a regular expert contributor to Beliefnet and the Huffington Post.
-For more information visit the Life of Learning Foundation website and sign up for free to receive Guy’s 8-hour eCourse Seven Steps to Oneness on 8 MP3 downloads.
+For more information visit Life of Learning Foundation and sign up for free to receive Guy’s 8-hour eCourse Seven Steps to Oneness on 8 MP3 downloads.